Richard J. Bernstein: Career

 Bernstein began to teach his first courses at Yale around 1954, when he was 22 years old.
 In 1958 after a year as Fulbright lecturer in Hebrew University, he returned to Yale as an Assistant Professor of Philosophy.
-His return coincided with the arrival of a new member of the faculty, a thinker that would greatly influence Bernstein's own work and his approach to philosophy, Wilfrid Sellars.
-As Bernstein recalls: “it was Sellars who taught me that one could employ analytic techniques to deal with fundamental philosophic issues.
-I strongly admired the way in which he combined a sophisticated understanding of the history of philosophy with the ‘new way of words’ and I attended many of his seminars during a highly creative stage of his philosophic development.”
+His return coincided with the arrival of a new member of the faculty, a thinker who would greatly influence Bernstein's own work and his approach to philosophy, Wilfrid Sellars.
+As Bernstein recalls: "It was Sellars who taught me that one could employ analytic techniques to deal with fundamental philosophic issues.
+I strongly admired the way in which he combined a sophisticated understanding of the history of philosophy with the 'new way of words' and I attended many of his seminars during a highly creative stage of his philosophic development."
 In 1964 he became the editor of The Review of Metaphysics, the philosophic journal founded by Paul Weiss, and one of the few that accepted contributions from different traditions and schools of thought.
 In its pages one could find articles from prominent analytic thinkers like Quine and Sellars side-by-side with articles by Leo Strauss and even translations of Heidegger.

 That same year he joined a group of faculty to participate in the Civil Rights Movement and anti-Vietnam War protests, and in the summer he traveled to Mississippi to take part in the Freedom Summer Project of the Student Nonviolent Coordinating Committee.

 In 1965, after teaching at Yale for almost ten years, and in spite of having the unanimous support of the entire philosophy faculty and a large number of students, he was denied tenure by the Yale Tenure Committee.
 This event, which is sometimes referred to as the Bernstein Affair, sparked a number of student protests and eventually led to reforms in the tenure system at Yale.
-Professor Paul Weiss summed up the inconformity of the philosophical community when he stated that “the committee came to its conclusion slowly and conscientiously, but that does not mean that its decision was not stupid, unfair, dismaying, and one from which it will take this university and the department a long time to recover.”
-Other philosophy departments soon tried to recruit the young Bernstein, who after considering offerings from more than thirty institutions decided to go to Haverford College, a prestigious liberal arts college where his wife could also teach college nearby and "he was allowed to build a philosophy department that would be at the center of the undergraduate curriculum.
-They stayed for the following 23 years.
+Professor Paul Weiss summed up the inconformity of the philosophical community when he stated that "the committee came to its conclusion slowly and conscientiously, but that does not mean that its decision was not stupid, unfair, dismaying, and one from which it will take this university and the department a long time to recover."
+Other philosophy departments soon tried to recruit the young Bernstein, who after considering offerings from more than thirty institutions decided to go to Haverford College, a prestigious liberal arts college where his wife could also teach college nearby, at Bryn Mawr, and "he was allowed to build a philosophy department that would be at the center of the undergraduate curriculum.
+The Bernsteins stayed at those institutions for 23 years.